GitSolo24/Testrepo/README.md

-# Twitter - Part II
+# Parstagram - Part I

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+This is an Instagram clone with a custom Parse backend that allows a user to post photos and view a global photos feed.

 Time spent: **6** hours spent in total